zjalicn/Oxide-VST/README.md

 ![Readme Img](./readme.jpg)

-## Advanced Multi-Algorithm Distortion VST
+## Oxide

-Oxide is a versatile distortion plugin that combines classic analog-style saturation with modern sound design features.
+Oxide is a distortion + delay plugin that combines classic analog-style saturation with repeating echoes.
 Built with surgical precision using JUCE's DSP modules, it offers five distinct distortion algorithms and comprehensive sound shaping capabilities.

+- Built in C++ using JUCE framework
+- Compiled with CMake
+- WebView Component Integration for UI
+- SASS for better organization and a templated theming system

-### Core Features
+### Features

 - Five distortion algorithms: Soft Clip, Hard Clip, Foldback, Waveshaper, and Bitcrusher
 - Real-time waveform and spectrum visualization
-- Advanced oversampling (2x/4x/8x) with high-quality IIR filtering
+- Input/Output gain staging

+### Future Features

+##### Tech

+- templated html
+  - knockout? or some caveman simple option
+  - react-juce?
+  - transparent webview components?

+##### Features

 - Pre and post filters with variable resonance
 - Modulation system with LFO and envelope follower
 - Mid/Side processing with stereo width control
-- Input/Output gain staging
-- 64-bit processing
-- Built in C++ using JUCE framework

 ## Installation